Poker Basics, Poker Strategy, Tournaments

 GTO strategy has been floated a lot over the last few years, and while there are players who swear by it, the truth is that you don’t need to play GTO poker all the time to beat most MTT players.

-Until you reach the highest levels of play, you will want to play exploitatively, as your opponents will make quite a few critical mistakes you can capitalize on.
+Until you reach the highest levels of play, you will want to play exploitatively, as your opponents will make many critical mistakes you can capitalize on.

 For instance, identifying a nit will allow you to make some big folds when the player shows continued aggression.
 Despite having a good hand, you will know it is not good enough against this player.